-The packaging is relatively simple yet quite luxurious.
-Being one of the relatively expensive carriers available on the market, it was quite nice packaging.
-After we opened the package, we immediately put it into our series of tests, and here are our verdicts.
+The packaging is simple yet luxurious.
+Being one of the most expensive carriers available on the market, they come packaged quite nicely.
+After we opened the box, we immediately put it into our series of tests, and here are our verdicts.

 As we have mentioned above, we examined three main factors in determining the product safety, and here are our verdicts:

-Tula’s Infant Insert design tackles this issue really well.
+Tula‘s Infant Insert design tackles this issue well.
 The padding part of the insert supports the head and the neck of the baby completely, which in turn will help in maintaining a clear airway.
-This design also help prevents the chin of the baby to touch the chest, which can be a major risk of suffocation.
+This design also helps the chin of the baby to touch the chest, which can be a major risk of suffocation.

 As we tested different positions, the clear airway is maintained perfectly.
 You can always be sure that your baby can easily breathe in the Tula.

-For baby carriers, it is very important to maintain the hip ergonomics.
-Studies have shown that most hip development issues occur in the first 4 months.
+For baby carriers, it is crucial to maintain the hip ergonomics.
+Studies have shown that most hip development issues occur in the first four months.
 In the Tula Baby Carrier, the seat is much wider that other products with almost 14-inches of width, such as Onya Baby Outback.
-This feature allows a more natural ‘frog’ position of the baby’s legs, which will prevent leg dangle that can turn into hip dysplasia.
+This feature allows a more natural ‘frog’ position of the baby‘s legs, which will prevent leg dangle that can turn into hip dysplasia.

 There’s no use of a perfectly safe baby carrier when your toddler cries all the time in it.
 Tula again shines in this category, thanks to its design approach.
 The top area is also relatively wider than comparable products, allowing more wiggle space for your baby.
-This design, paired with the wide seat we have discussed before, provides both support and comfort for the baby.
+This design, paired with the wide seat we have discussed before, provides both support and comfort for your child.

 The fabric material is thinner than we expected, yet is satisfyingly strong.
 The material made the carrier less bulky and will allow better ventilation for the baby, which in turn will increase the comfortability.
 The fabric material is also incredibly soft, which will ensure comfort as it makes contact with your baby.